 The reef to the east of buoy 4 is marked as a no swimming zone due to currents.
 We swam that way a short distance and the coral health was lower and the current was quite strong to the east, so it’s probably not worth the risk.
 Heed the sign.

 It was along the north shore at this Maldives snorkeling resort where we saw a group of three Spotted Eagle Rays going back and forth along the length of the reef.

 The best areas on the south shore are near the ends of the island.
 On the east end, between buoys 5 and 6, there is some interesting stuff to see, but the corals are less dense and deeper.
 Though there are some wonderful colors of corals along with lots of fish and a big eel.

-Between buoy 6 and the arrival jetty, and between the service jetty/buoy 8 and buoy 9, there is not much shallow reef at all and the wall below doesn't have much coral either.
-You are not allowed to swim between the 2 jetties as there is too much boat traffic.
+Between buoy 6 and the arrival jetty, and between the service jetty and buoy 8 and buoy 9, there is not much shallow reef at all and the wall below doesn’t have much coral either.
+You are not allowed to swim between the two jetties as there is too much boat traffic.

 On the west end, between buoys 9 and 10, the reef is quite lively with nice corals (with some bleaching), tons of fish and interesting other stuff.

 To the west of buoy 10 we found little to no current, but that could easily change.
 There was quite a bit of coral, with some bleaching and it was on a slope instead of a wall.
 We found good numbers of schools of fish and lots of big clams.
 There is a sign at buoy 10 telling you not to swim past it to the west.